 Many schools across the United States require random drug testing of students involved in extracurricular activities.
 In 2002, the U.S. Supreme Court granted affirmation to the permissibility of random student drug testing for students engaged in competitive extracurricular activities, which includes not just athletics, but glee club, cheerleading and a host of other school-sponsored pursuits.
-The student drug-testing coalition provides an excellent overview and resource guide on student drug testing programs.

 More on Random Drug & Alcohol Testing

 As mentioned previously random drug and alcohol testing can be a deterrent to illicit drug use but important that it always be unannounced and a surprise.
 Upon notification of selection, the individual should be immediately tested at a drug testing collection site or arrival of a mobile drug testing collector.

 The selection method for random drug testing should be scientific, the TPA typically has a computer software system that accomplishes this.
 A scientifically valid method should be used to select individuals or employees for testing, which may include use of a random-number table, a computer-based random number generator that’s traceable to a specific employee.
 Putting everyone’s name in a hat and drawing one out is not an acceptable method.
 Random testing is just that, random; each person in the random pool has an equal chance of being selected in each random selection period.
 In the case of individuals required to have random drug testing, the random aspect is typically the day the individual should go for drug and/or alcohol testing.

 Why Should I Implement A Random Drug Testing Program